pkalivas/radiate/docs/source/genome/index.md

 - Another chromosome for the weights of the second layer
 - Each chromosome contains multiple genes (the individual weights)

-Because each `Chromosome` has an associated `Gene`, the built int chromosomes are defined as follows:
+Because each `Chromosome` has an associated `Gene`, the built-in chromosomes are defined as follows:

 ??? info "FloatChromosome"